MemoryUnitSantPau/SynSeg/README.md

 A Matlab package for alignment, segmentation and colocalization of different cellular bodies.

 # Use
-The first step to use this script you have to run the MAIN_GUI.m script.
-From there, there are different menus that allows you to (1) stack, (2) align, (3) segment, and (4) colocalize different images you have.
+The first step to use this script is to run the MAIN_GUI.m script.
+There are different menus that allows you to (1) stack, (2) align, (3) segment, and (4) colocalize different images.

 Required library packages: